tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C4142_域名验证指引_intl_en.md

 ## Scenario

-This document guides you through how to verify your ownership of a domain name after applying for a DV certificate.
+This document tells you how to verify your ownership of a domain name after DV certificate application.
 > Please complete the verification as soon as possible.
-If you fail to do so within 3 days or the verification fails, the CA will reject your certificate application.
+CA will reject your certificate application if you fail to do so within 3 days or if the verification is not successful.

-The ownership of a domain name can be verified by:
+The domain name ownership can be verified by:
 - [Manual DNS verification](#ManualVerification)
 - [File verification](#FileVerification)